The European Union’s common system of value added tax (VAT)

-Directive 2006/112/EC – the EU’s common system of value added tax (VAT)
+Directive 2006/112/EC – the European Union’s common system of value added tax

 WHAT IS THE AIM OF THE DIRECTIVE?

-- supply of goods — where the goods are supplied;
+- Supply of goods.
+Where the goods are supplied.

 - services connected with immovable property (real estate);